Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 1. Remove the backup file from the root directory
 1. Send the new **dk\*** of the share to all remaining identities

+## Sharing a single file

+### Task

+Share a single file to another identity

+### Prerequisites

+* Valid federation token with write access to the VOLUME
+* Contact info of the other identity
+* DM of the parent folder

+### Process

+1. Create a new FM with the information from the DM
+1. Encrypt it with a new directory key **dk1**
+1. Insert the reference to the FM into the DM
+1. Upload the FM and the DM
+1. Insert the share info in the index DM and upload it
+1. Notify the other identity about the new share with a drop message including **dk1**

 # SQLite Schema

 Schema for the SQLite3 database which is used as a directory metadata file (DM).
+The schema for an FM will be included later.
 The JSON documents can be directly translated into this schema.

 ```SQL